aqlaboratory/openfold-3/docs/source/Inference.md

 ## 4. Model Outputs

-OpenFold3 produces a structured set of outputs modeled after the ColabFold server.
-Each query in the input json file (e.g., `query_1`) generates a dedicated output directory containing prediction results, MSAs, and intermediate files, for instance for template processing.

-During processing, chain IDs are mapped to internal standardized names, then re-mapped back to the original query IDs (`chain_ids`) in the final output files.

-Each query produces a structured output directory with the following components:
+In the inference pipeline, we generate a dedicated output directory for each query, named by the corresponding query key (e.g., `query_1` or `3hfm`, if the PDB ID is provided).
+Each such directory will contain prediction results, MSAs, and intermediate files for MSA and template processing:

 ### 4.1 Prediction Outputs (`query/seed/`)

-Each seed produces one or more sampled structure predictions and their associated confidence scores, stored in subdirectories named after the query and seed, e.g.:
+Each seed produces `l` (number of diffusion samples) structure predictions, and their associated confidence scores, stored in subdirectories named after the query, seed and the index of the diffusion sample, e.g.:
 ```bash
 <output_directory>
  ├── query_1